hashim-vgr/hashim-vgr/README.md

 - 👋 Hi, I’m @hashim-vgr
-- 👀 I’m interested in Software
+- 👀 I’m interested in Software development, DSP and ML.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on flutter projects
+- 💞️ I’m looking to collaborate on R&D projects
 - 📫 How to reach me +91 9496242085

 <!---